Skip to contents

 Modifying the appearance of the plot

-The colour arguments of theme_ckb() and ckb_style() can be used to change the colour of the non-data components of the plot.
+The ink and paper arguments of theme_ckb() and ckb_style() can be used to change the colours of the plot.

 plot + ckb_style(xlims = c(0, 8),